 In the Quadrant Strategy, you go one step further.
 You cover more table, but you pay for it with your ROB and the fact that you now have to ramp up your bets an expensive 4 times to claw back into profit.

-Always worth a test, but try it out on our roulette free play games first, or start low if you are betting for real.
+Always worth a test, but best to try it out on some demo roulette games first (you will need to sign up at a recommended casino), or start low if you are betting for real.
 On balance, we prefer to play the 2 column system as it gives a good balance of table coverage and it is much easier and quicker to place your bets, given that the table is naturally split into dozens and columns.